01.

 Key features

-The app is designed to calculate exposure times in situations where the camera’s light meter is completely useless, such as shooting in complete darkness with a long exposure, using a very dense ND filter, or capturing star trails.
+The app calculates exposure times in situations where the camera’s light meter is useless, such as shooting in complete darkness with a long exposure or using a very dense ND filter, or capturing star trails.

 03.